BBC Radio 2 Timeline 1967-2006

 A series of shows from the BBC International Festival of Light Music included:

-Alan Dell presenting a programme of music by the Festival Big Band and Syd Lawrence Orch.
-Saturday 24th June. and
+Saturday 24th June Alan Dell presenting a programme of music by the Festival Big Band and Syd Lawrence Orch.

 Oct - Dec Frankie Howerd's Variety Show Tuesdays 10.00pm